bridge

 Bridge between FatScript and external C libraries

-The bridge library allows FatScript to interface with external C libraries by providing dynamic linking capabilities and foreign function interface (FFI) bindings.
-This is useful for leveraging performance advantages of C and using existing C libraries in FatScript applications.
+bridgelibrary allows FatScript to interface with external C libraries by providing dynamic linking capabilities and foreign function interface (FFI) bindings; this is useful for leveraging performance advantages of C and using existing C libraries in FatScript applications

 Import